 It’s hard to go wrong with stainless steel, wouldn’t you say?
 AKStore Stainless Steel Shaving Bowl has enough weight to it to keep it from knocking off your bathroom counter, and enough room to give you the perfect amount of lather for a close shave, even if you’re a gent who enjoys making multiple passes.
 If you’re someone who has visible, designated space for your shaving essentials, you’re about to add a glorious item to your little collection.
 The edges of this bowl are highly polished, allowing for a smooth feeling no matter where you grab, and preventing your shaving brush from losing hairs and getting nicked on any edges (happens with low-quality shaving bowls).

-Double-sided stainless steel
+High-quality stainless steel saving bowl

 - Weight0.3 ounces